nzbget/nzbget.github.io/_wiki/installation-on-posix.md

 NZBGet distribution comes with two example scripts.

-For more information see [Post-processing scripts](post-processing-scripts) and [Catalog of extension scripts](catalog-of-extension-scripts).
+For more information see [Post-processing scripts](post-processing-scripts).